garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/IP hash.md

 An easy-to-understand method is to hash incoming requests (maybe by IP address or some client detail) & then generate hashes for each request.

-Then we apply the modulo operator to that hash, where the right operand is the number of servers
+Then we apply the modulo operator to that hash, where the right operand is the number of servers.![[Pasted image 20240527231831.png]]

+The [[Load Balancer]] can be configuration